Is hyperinsulinemia a form of diabetes?

-Hyperinsulinemia (hi-pur-in-suh-lih-NEE-me-uh) means the amount of insulin in your blood is higher than what's considered normal.
-Alone, it isn't diabetes.
-But hyperinsulinemia is often associated with type 2 diabetes.
+Hyperinsulinemia (hi-pur-in-suh-lih-NEE-me-uh) means the amount of insulin in the blood is higher than what's considered healthy.
+On its own, hyperinsulinemia isn't diabetes.
+But hyperinsulinemia often is associated with type 2 diabetes.

 Rarely, hyperinsulinemia is caused by:

-- A rare tumor of the insulin-producing cells of the pancreas (insulinoma)
+- A tumor of the cells in the pancreas that make insulin.
+These tumors are called insulinomas.

 M. Regina Castro, M.D.